GE profit, revenue top Wall Street forecasts

 GE’s transportation unit, which makes locomotives, posted 41 percent sales growth, while revenue at the GE Capital arm it is trimming declined 12 percent.

-As of Thursday’s close, GE shares were up 6.6 percent for the year, trailing the 10 percent rise of the Standard & Poor’s 500 stock index.
+As of Thursday's close, GE shares were up 6.6 percent for the year, trailing the 10 percent rise of the Standard & Poor's 500 stock index .SPX.

-Investors said the report, which came on a day that fellow industrial Honeywell International Inc posted higher profit and raised its 2012 forecast, was a good sign for the rest of the sector.
-Blue-chip manufacturers United Technologies Corp, 3M Co and Caterpillar Inc are all due to report results next week.
+Investors said the report, which came on a day that fellow industrial Honeywell International Inc (HON.N) posted higher profit and raised its 2012 forecast, was a good sign for the rest of the sector.
+Blue-chip manufacturers United Technologies Corp (UTX.N), 3M Co (MMM.N) and Caterpillar Inc (CAT.N) are all due to report results next week.

 GE “beat on revenues, which they haven’t really been able to do in a long time, and that really bodes well for industrials in particular,” said Kim Forrest, senior equity research analyst of Fort Pitt Capital Group in Pittsburgh.